aspnetboilerplate/aspnetboilerplate/doc/WebSite/Introduction.md

 This is an open source project and open to contributions from the community.

-* Use [the Github repository](https://github.com/aspnetboilerplate/aspnetboilerplate) to access the latest **source code**, create [issues](https://github.com/aspnetboilerplate/aspnetboilerplate/issues) and send [pull requests](https://github.com/aspnetboilerplate/aspnetboilerplate/pulls).
+* Use [the GitHub repository](https://github.com/aspnetboilerplate/aspnetboilerplate) to access the latest **source code**, create [issues](https://github.com/aspnetboilerplate/aspnetboilerplate/issues) and send [pull requests](https://github.com/aspnetboilerplate/aspnetboilerplate/pulls).
 * Use [aspnetboilerplate tag on stackoverflow](https://stackoverflow.com/questions/tagged/aspnetboilerplate) to ask questions about the usage.
 * Follow [aspboilerplate on twitter](https://twitter.com/aspboilerplate) to be informed about the happenings.